Eiffel Tower in Paris

 In an area brimming with ancient burial sites, stone alignments, and other Neolithic sites, the burial chamber at Gavrinis is considered one of the most interesting.

 The Neolithic structure on the island of Gavrinis consists of a tumulus (earth mound) that covers a cairn (stone mound) that in turn covers a dolmen within which is the stone burial chamber.
-We were told that at Winter Solstice, the sun shines down the passageway and hits the back wall.
+At the Winter Solstice, the sun shines down the passageway and hits the back wall.

 How did Neolithic people figure out how to do that?
 I haven’t a clue, but I love visiting neolithic sites, like Carnac in Brittany and of course, the big kahuna, Stonehenge in England, to try and find out.